tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   * Enough refinement level (small enough cells) near curving surfaces.
   * Low curvature in locations where refinement level (cell size) changes.
+* **Restraining layer growth near sharp external edges** may be crucial for solver stability.
+Layer cells near sharp boundary edges can cause numerical issues for solvers.
+Collapsing layers away on purpose on the sharp edges using `layerTerminationAngle` and/or `minVolRatio` seems to be beneficial for solver stability.
 * **Good snapping to sharp edges (feature edge snapping)** depends on snapping settings and mesh quality settings.
 Edge meshes should be provided only for those edges for which snapping is wanted, to avoid